Showing posts with label Cricut Getting Started. Show all posts

 Every morning, on my facebook page, I post a new list of free fonts and free svgs.

 There's also a list here on this blog with more than 100 sites with free svgs.
-And in the facebook group for this blog, there are posts by theme, with links to legitimately free svgs (not screenshots) in the comments.
+And in the facebook group for this blog, there are posts by theme, with links to legitimately free svgs (not screenshots of images) in the comments.

 There are thousands of free images and projects, and no need to ever pay another dime to Cricut if you do not wish to.
 Personally, I find it a huge waste of money to rent hundreds of images I will never use each month.
 If there is ever something in Design Space I really want to use, I can buy just that one item - and then I can use it always, without paying the monthly fee.
 I can't remember the last time I bought something from Cricut though - there are so many free things available, and when I purchase something, it is usually from Design Bundles, or one of the many, many designers that I frequently use freebies from.